information-redacted/plex-ext-stream/README.md

 # Plex External Streaming Userscript

 ### Overview
 This userscript allows you to play media hosted on a Plex Media Server in third-party players, such as those used in social VR platforms like VRChat, ChilloutVR, and Resonite, without exposing your Plex authentication token.
-It's also useful for devices that lack official Plex support but can handle MPEG-DASH playback.
+It's also useful for devices that lack official Plex support but can handle MPEG-DASH or HLS playback.

 ### Important Notices
 **⚠️ This userscript is in its early stages of development.
 It has no guarantees to work in your specific setup.**